 Peter Jackson said he didn’t want to leave out anything he thought was important, because whatever he didn’t use could go back in the vault for another fifty years.
 The film is a treasure chest of details that reveal The Beatles’ relationships at that time, so Jackson was probably right to get it all out there.
 It would be interesting to see what he would have included in a single movie-length version.
 We know the planned version of the Get Back movie for theaters was 2-hours-20-minutes.
 It would be great to have that available.

-Update: Get Back will be released (all 8-hours) on DVD & Blu-ray February 8th, 2022.
-There’s a link to that info at the end of this article.
+Update: Get Back has been released (all 8-hours) on DVD & Blu-ray, but the release was postponed from it’s original date of February 8th, because of an audio problem with the Blu-ray.
+My Amazon DVD of Get Back arrived February 28th, 2022.
+The new corrected version was released on July 12th, 2022.
+There’s a link to more info at the end of this article.

-The original Let It Be movie, with the technical improvements to the film & sound, should also be made available.
+The original Let It Be movie, with the technical improvements to the film & sound, should also be made available, but there’s been no announcement.
 My memory from seeing the movie 51-years-ago, and watching the video disc nearly 40-years-ago, is that it included full versions of “For You Blue” & “I Me Mine”, plus the three songs completed on the final day of filming, and the five songs from the rooftop performance.

 It was an extremely long and winding road for the nearly 60 hours of Let It Be footage to come together as Get Back.
 Even though there was a lack of completed songs, Peter Jackson’s hard work is very appreciated.
 The new version is definitely worth seeing, but don’t try to watch all those hours in one sitting.